mochi-hpc/mochi-doc/docs/source/margo/06_provider.rst

 The :code:`alpha_provider_register` function starts by checking that the Margo instance is in server mode by using :code:`margo_is_listening`.
-It then checks that there isn't already a provider with the same id.
+It then checks that there isn't already an alpha provider with the same id.
 It does so by using :code:`margo_provider_registered_name` to check whether the *sum* RPC has already been registered with the same provider id.